joysticktv/joysticktv.github.io/streamer_support.md

 Your payout breakdown is available from the menu, under payouts.

+### Payment Holds

+As a new user, your account will hold all funds received for 30 days.
+Each token tip and subscription you earn will become available right at 00:00 UTC on the 30th day after the money was received.

+After you have requested at least 3 payouts, and your account has been active for over 90 days, we will consider your account "well established" and drop your payment hold to 15 days.
+Funds received before the change will stay on their 30 day hold, but funds received after will now be held for only 15 days.

+> Should there ever be a need for us to increase your payment hold, we will first discuss the matter
+> directly with you before making any changes.

 ### Receiving Payout

 Payouts are sent weekly with the cutoff day being Tuesday night (23:59 UTC).
 Payouts requested before the cut-off will be sent that Friday.
 Payouts requested after the cut-off will be sent out the following week.
 A payout may take 3 to 7 business days to process.
 Once processed, they are generally sent on Fridays.